PeteJBB/mzodal/README.md

 <h1>Mzodal</h1>
 <p>A lightweight modal library for use with jQuery and ASP.NET MVC.</p>
+<p>This project is on-going and currently only intended to provide an example of my programming style.
+The provided project is constructed as an ASP.NET MVC (VS 2013) web site to demonstrate the use of the built-in modal get/post methods and the re-usable layout page with options.</p>
 <h2>Features include:</h2>
 <ul>
 	<li>Auto height adjustment to fit window</li>